Siddik2202/simple_node_app_minikube-k8s/README.md

 });
 ```
 3) Add Persistent Volume (PV) and Persistent Volume Claim (PVC):

-By default, Kubernetes pod storage is temporary.
+default, Kubernetes pod storage is temporary.
 If the MySQL pod is deleted or restarted, all database data will be lost ❌.

-Persistent Volume (PV) → Actual storage in the cluster.
+   * Persistent Volume (PV) → Actual storage in the cluster.
-Persistent Volume Claim (PVC) → Request for storage by the pod.
+   * Persistent Volume Claim (PVC) → Request for storage by the pod.

 ```bash
 kubectl apply -f pv.yaml